Andreas251/CPDP/README.md

-# CPDP - Common PSG datastore pipeline
+# CSDP - Common Sleep Data pipeline

 This repository can be used to transform most avaiable PSG datasets to a standardized HDF5 file.

+The repository can also be used to train two neural networks with customizable training setups.

+## How to preprocess and standardize your data

+A lot of public PSG datasets are available for preprocessing.

 The code does not download the data, so this is assumed to be performed in advance by users.